EdCSUMT/autocomplete/readme.txt

 I have argued extensively with Adam Viray about different ways to prove worse case runtimes for different scenarios of binary search.
 While I didn't take any ideas from him--conversation was too general, arguing it out helped me cement my understanding on ways to approach the problem.
-I also used https://en.wikipedia.org/wiki/Binary_search_algorithm for reference.
+I also used https://stackoverflow.com/questions/50290996/what-is-the-worst-case-for-binary-search for reference and some article for binary search trees as I dabbled with that.
 I discussed briefly with John if implementing PriorityQue would is an overkill--thank goodness I didn't go that route.
 I got some helpful tips from Trent when I was stuck like: making a smaller test file and